hoodiehq/hoodie/README.md

 Dependencies
 ------------

-Hoodie depends on and [require.js](http://requirejs.org).
-It currently also depends on jQuery/[zepto](http://zeptojs.com/), but we will remove the dependance soon.
+Hoodie depends on on jQuery/[zepto](http://zeptojs.com/), but we will remove the dependance at some point.

 Contribute